 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Vaibhav Gandhi: There are a number of things that can be accomplished using this method.
+This is like a foundation layer.
+If you know to establish Cres of a tooth or set of teeth; tooth movement can be simulated better & more precisely, side effects can be predicted in advance with precision, better appliances can be designed, more customization of devices can be done according to individual patient needs etc.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera